makaroni4/notenote/README.md

 `note web`

-Open editor with notes folder:
+Open editor with all notes:

-`note edit`
+`note all`

 ## Development